 After researching the Blue Lagoon I was sure I had everything down pack.
 I had read about how to get there (flybus check) about hair damage (conditioner check), and made a reservations (Lavo check).
 However after my visit I realized just how much I didn’t know before visiting the lagoon.
 There are a ton of things no one tells you about the Blue Lagoon.
 So here it is everything you need to know before visiting the Blue Lagoon.
 If you’ve read our Blue Lagoon Guide you are already ahead of the pack but here are some more tips.
 These tips for the blue lagoon will insure there are no surprises so that you can fully enjoy your visit.

 1. Yes, you need a reservation.
-I was shocked by the amount of people who showed up and were surprise and angry they couldn’t walk in.
+I was shocked by the amount of people who showed up and were surprised and angry they couldn’t walk in.
 We booked ours as soon as we purchased flights, about three months before our trip.
 Don’t wait till the last minute.

 3. There are lockers for your personal items and there is storage for your luggage.
 I had a suitcase and for about 5 dollars I stored my bag.
 The personal lockers are free and can fit a smaller duffel bag or backpack.